About Social Work at AMC

 - Directing you to community resources, including mental health services and pet-related services

 - Being present before, during, and/or after euthanasia

 - Providing educational resources about your animal’s diagnosis, treatment, or the grief/loss process

 - Offering free Pet Loss Support Group

 Veterinary social work is a subspecialty of social work that focuses on supporting the needs of the human side of relationships between people and animals.
 Though they often overlap, the four areas of veterinary social work are: grief and bereavement, compassion fatigue, the link between human and animal violence, and animal-assisted interventions.
 Here at AMC, our focus is on providing end-of-life and bereavement support to clients, serving as a liaison and advocate between clients and the medical team, and assisting staff with managing stress and reducing compassion fatigue.
 We are dedicated to supporting and nourishing the bond between families and their animal companions as well as that between animals and their devoted medical providers.

 Judith Harbour, LCSW

 Judith Harbour is AMC’s full-time, on-site licensed clinical social worker (LCSW).
 She has years of experience working with individuals and families across the lifespan.
 She holds a Master of Social Work (MSW) from Fordham University and a Bachelor of Arts (BA) from Rice University.
-Currently, Judith is receiving postgraduate training in veterinary social work from the University of Tennessee.
+Judith has completed the post-graduate Veterinary Social Work Certificate Program from the University of Tennessee.